 I’m going to flatter myself here and call myself an artist.
 Whether you like my work or not, with... [gestures around] …all this, I promise you I’ve logged the hours in my studio.
 I’ve shipped and I’ve showcased.

-I wish dearly to focus on being an artist again.
+I enjoy very much these days focusing on being an artist.
 And that is very distinct from being an art teacher.

 My time as art teacher has been fruitful.
 Teaching others to do CoachAccountable the CoachAccountable way.

 You see it everywhere in CoachAccountable’s reviews: the way our team has showed up for our customers is well loved and appreciated.
 The CoachAccountable way of doing support is something that’s always been near and dear to my heart; it is rooted in the early days when I did all the support, proudly representing my own creation.
 Even in the job description for my most recent hiring effort describes it with “There’s an expectation that you elevate the support you give to an art form.”

 Past CA staffers were artists indeed.
 Their work with CA’s customers was consistently superb.

 But no matter the skill level of someone coming into the job, the domain expertise of CoachAccountable takes time and effort to cultivate.
 Like, a lot.
 It can take a year to get to that place of mastery and finesse.
 But on that sort of timescale, reasons to leave can readily arise.
 Changing life circumstances and the desire for a new challenge are among the most inevitable.

 So when it comes to building and maintaining a team of talented artists, there’s a grind.
 Not insurmountable, surely, and the result is worth the effort.
 But the fact remains: if I wish to have employees, employees that operate at the level I’m committed to, I must devote considerable, ongoing effort to being an art teacher.

 I crave being an artist, to be focusing my efforts thusly.